-Susanne Althoff's teaching and research interests include the business of publishing, publishing entrepreneurship, and women's media.
-She serves as a mentor for several student startups.
-She is working on a book on female entrepreneurs.
+Susanne Althoff's teaching and research interests include entrepreneurship, the business of publishing, and women's media.
+She has served as an adviser to several student-led start-ups.

 Althoff was a magazine editor for 22 years.
-Her writing has appeared in WIRED, The Boston Globe, and Los Angeles Times, among other publications.
+Her writing has appeared in WIRED, The Boston Globe, and other publications.
 She received her master's from the Columbia University Graduate School of Journalism, specializing in health and science writing.

 She previously taught women's media courses at Tufts University.

 Writing Literature & PublishingSince 2015